wisespira/wisespira/README.md

 ### Hello there 👋

 Most of the work here is my testing of various technologies.
-Notable projects include my portfolio (irawatt.co.uk) built-in Angular 2 and my university project Algo2k, a PWA (Progressive Web App) built for stock trading strategy backtesting/validation with a node.js backend.
+Notable repositories include my portfolio (irawatt.co.uk) built-in Angular 2 and my university project Algo2k, a PWA (Progressive Web App) built for stock trading strategy backtesting/validation with a node.js backend.
 Currently, I'm working on an ML project to model national electricity demand using the ESO and national weather datasets.

 <details>
 <summary>Click and check my GitHub stats dashboard  &#x1f4c8;</summary>